aristanetworks/avd/ansible_collections/arista/avd/docs/pyavd.md

 - Add examples
 - Add more tests (current coverage is 85%)
 - Add network state validation similar to `eos_validate_state`.
-- Add cloudvision tag integrations
+- Add CloudVision tag integrations
-- Make pyavd the source of AVD logic and use as a dependency for the `arista.avd` Ansible collection.
+- Make PyAVD the source of AVD logic and use as a dependency for the `arista.avd` Ansible collection.
 - Explore support for custom Jinja2 templates.

 ## Installation

-Install `pyavd`:
+Install the `pyavd` Python package:

 ```sh
 pip3 install pyavd